Vincent-Loeng/naiveproxy/README.md

 # NaiveProxy for FreeBSD/OpenBSD

-_**Please note that the support for FreeBSD and OpenBSD is experimental.**_
+_Please note that the support for FreeBSD and OpenBSD is experimental._

-In addition, most CI systems do not support FreeBSD/OpenBSD, so I have to build the binaries manually.

-I would try building them on other platforms, but it depends on my time.

 ## Supported Platforms

+All builds of this repo are compiled under their respective systems since most CI systems does not support *BSD.

+I would try to build them on Linux, which depends on my time.

 | OS Version        | CPU Architecture                             |
 |-------------------|----------------------------------------------|